KF59874/final_group_project/README.md

 ### Database
 A database has been created using AWS and accomplishes the following:
 - The final data structure for Italian Restaurants in California
-- Draft [machine learning module](images/Machine_learning.png) is connected to the database
+- [Draft machine learning module](images/Machine_learning.png) is connected to the database

 ## Analysis & Modelling

 For the machine learning portion of this project, we decided to use **Natural Language Processing** to analyze the importance of words in reviews.
 We looked at the sentiment values of each words, to see if there are frequently used words in positive and negative reviews.

 ### Machine Learning Model
 The exploratory analysis guided us in establishing a [machine learning model](src/yelp_ml_model.ipynb) that can predict whether a review is of positive or negative sentiment.
-This has been completed by looking at the relationship between star ratings and sentiment.
+This has been completed by looking at the relationship between star ratings and word sentiment.

-The Machine Learning includes the following:
-- Dataset: Yelp Academic Dataset
-- Analysis: Machine Learning
-- Type: Supervised
-- Branch: Classification model

 The following models have been explored in the model (including their accuracy levels):
 - Logistic Regression Model - 86.5% accuracy